Roger Harding (singer)

-Roger Harding (1858 – August 29, 1901) was an Irish-American singer, composer and music publisher active in the United States from 1890 to 1901.
+Roger Harding (1858 – August 29, 1901) was an American singer, composer and music publisher active in the United States from 1890 to 1901.

 Biography

-Harding was born in Ireland in 1858, and emigrated to the United States as a boy.
+Harding was born in Kentucky in 1858 to Roger Elias Harding, Sr. and Virginia Ford Harding.
+Per census records, the family moved to Saint Louis by 1870.
+In the mid-1880s, Harding married Charlotte Oakley.
+The Hardings had two children, Ethel and Roger, who were both born in New York City.

 In June 1890, Harding performed in the musical play Billie Taylor in New York City as part of the Ideal Opera Company.
 In March 1893, he played Nixey Weld in A Night at the Circus at the Harrigan's Park Theatre in New York.
 Also in 1893 he joined the minstrel company of Sam Devere, author of "The Whistling Coon" made famous by George W. Johnson.

 In 1897, Harding began manufacturing phonograph records at 18 E. 22nd St., New York, and late in the year sold the operation to the Excelsior Phonograph Company (later Excelsior and Musical Phonograph Company).
 Harding continued managing recording for the Excelsior company until August of the following year, when he was replaced in that role by fellow recording artist William F. Hooley.
 He began recording around this time for the Columbia Phonograph Company (which had relocated from Washington, D.C. to New York City), Berliner Gramophone and National Phonograph Company (Edison).
 In addition to his own solo recordings of popular songs, Harding sang duets with Len Spencer, Steve Porter, Minnie Emmett and Myra Price, and was a member of the Spencer Trio, Imperial Minstrels and Greater New York Quartette.

 By 1898, Harding had become associated with the Strakosch and Hess Grand English Opera Company and the Nellie McHenry Company, managing stage production and choirs as well as singing.
 In late 1898, Harding formed the Knickerbocker Music Publishing Company in New York with singer Steve Porter and pianist Fred Hylands, but the company was reformed as Hylands, Spencer and Yeager (with Len Spencer and Harry Yeager) in early 1899, apparently before any publishing commenced.
 In mid-1899, Harding began his own music publishing firm at 1180 Broadway, New York, then 53 W. 28th St., New York in Tin Pan Alley.
 In June 1901, Harding made his last recordings, for the Victor Talking Machine Company.
 By August 1901 Harding had moved his publishing business to the Johnson Building in Brooklyn, and died suddenly at this workplace on August 29, due to a viral infection.
-Harding is buried at the Maple Grove Cemetery in Queens.
+Harding is buried at Maple Grove Cemetery in Queens.